oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/updating-the-pipeline-to-output-the-artifacts.md

 ## Task 3: Passing parameters into the build pipeline

-We will next define some paramaters for the build pipeline.
+We will next define some parameters for the build pipeline.
 These are automatically made available to the build stages, they can also be used to name the outputs of the build process.

   1. Go to the DevOps service page - Click the "Hamburger" menu select **Developer Services** click **Projects** (in the DevOps section)